Table of contents: Speedometer pulse sensor ↓ Checking the speedometer pulse sensor ↓ Removal the speedometer pulse… ↓

 Press the retaining clip on the sensor plug and remove it.

-Connect an ohmmeter to the sensor terminals.
+Connect an ohmmeter to the sensor contacts.

 If this is not the case, the sensor should be replaced.